-In 1629 Sir Robert Heath was granted a patent to settle the area between 31 and 36 degrees north under the name of New Carolina.
-The following year Heath conveyed this land to Samuel Vassal and others who explored it and made an ineffectual attempt to settle the area.
+In 1629, Sir Robert Heath was granted a patent to settle the area between 31 and 36 degrees North under the name of Carolana.
+The following year Heath conveyed this land to Samuel Vassall and others who explored it and made an ineffectual attempt to settle the area.

-By 1632 Henry Lord Maltravers claimed the area as the Province of Carolana under an alleged grant from Heath and by the Harvey Patent issued by the governor of Virginia, John Harvey.
+By 1632, Henry Lord Maltravers claimed the area as the Province of Carolana under an alleged grant from Heath and by the Harvey Patent issued by the Governor John Harvey of Virginia.
 The Harvey Patent established Maltravers' claim to the area south of the James River known as Norfolk County.
 No effective settlement was established.
 The Albemarle settlement was the first permanent caucasian habitat and was created about 1653 by Virginians moving through the Nansemond Valley and Dismal Swamp into the area of Albemarle Sound and Chowan River.
 These early settlements were not considered to be legal.

-In 1663, King Charles II granted a new charter to the eight proprietors.
-Soon thereafter, Maltravers' heirs, the Duke of Norfolk and Samuel Vassal, filed counter-claims, and the Cape Fear Company added its name to those contesting title by the new eight proprietors.
+In 1663, King Charles II granted a new charter to eight Lords Proprietors.
+Soon thereafter, Maltravers' heirs, the Duke of Norfolk and Samuel Vassall, filed counter-claims, and the Cape Fear Company added its name to those contesting title by the new eight Lords Proprietors.

-On October 30, 1629, in the fifth year of his reign, King Charles exercised his right by granting to his attorney general, Sir Robert Heath, the territory between 31 degrees and 36 degrees North latitude.
+On October 30, 1629, in the fifth year of his reign, King Charles I exercised one of his right by granting to his Attorney General, Sir Robert Heath, the territory between 31 degrees and 36 degrees North latitude.
 This is the region lying from about thirty miles north of the Florida state line to the southern side of Albemarle Sound in North Carolina.
-Except for Roanoke Island it did not include the territory already explored by Virginians.
+Except for Roanoke Island it did not include the territory already explored by Virginians since 1607.

 Before Heath had had his charter half a year Antoine de Ridouet, Baron de Sancé, was negotiating with him concerning a colony to be planted in Carolana somewhere between Cape Fear and Albemarle Sound.
-When he and his son George were naturalized in June, 1629, he mentioned plans for a colony in Virginia to produce grapes, olives, silk, and salt.
-By March, 1630, the proposed site had been changed to Carolana.
+When he and his son George were naturalized in June of 1629, he mentioned plans for a colony in Virginia to produce grapes, olives, silk, and salt.
+By March of 1630, the proposed site had been changed to Carolana.

-Such fine plans were perfected that by mid-May, 1630, George Lord Berkeley in association with William Boswell, Samuel Vassall, Hugh L'Amy, and Peter de Licques drew up an agreement with Heath for planting their colony.
+Such fine plans were perfected that by mid-May of 1630, George Lord Berkeley in association with William Boswell, Samuel Vassall, Hugh L'Amy, and Peter de Licques drew up an agreement with Heath for planting their colony.
 Baron de Sancé soon joined the group.
-Lord Berkeley seems only to have lent his name to the group during its period of initial negotiation and then to have withdrawn.
-Boswell was secretary to the English ambassador in Paris, and Vassall, while of French descent, was a London merchant and charter member of the Massachusetts Bay Company-both of potential service to the group.
+Lord Berkeley seems only to have lent his name to the group during its period of initial negotiation and then seems to have withdrawn.
+Boswell was secretary to the English ambassador in Paris, and Vassall, while of French descent, was a London merchant and charter member of the Massachusetts Bay Company -- both of potential service to the group.

 Baron de Sancé became ill and asked Boswell to assist him in gathering arms and other supplies.
 This may well have delayed plans, for in late September one Monsieur Belavene reported to Boswell that there was some difficulty in recruiting salt workers.
 A month or so later several ships' captains were mentioned who might transport the colonists to America, but only fifty or sixty men were then available.

 The records for the remainder of Heath's period of ownership of Carolana are incomplete, and it is impossible to determine just what happened.
 Perhaps the French in England were unwilling to move farther from home and not enough colonists could be recruited.
-The possibility also exists that King Charles may have hinted that he did not care to have Frenchmen occupying his New World territory; the privy council, at any rate, directed in April, 1630, that only those who acknowledged the Church of England might settle there.
+The possibility also exists that King Charles I may have hinted that he did not care to have Frenchmen occupying his New World territory; his Privy Council, at any rate, directed in April of 1630, that only those who acknowledged the Church of England might settle there.

 Baron de Sancé and Hugh L'Amy were no longer mentioned in references to the projected settlement of Carolana after the spring of 1631, and the activities of Peter de Licques were then being directed in part toward the West Indies.